laravel/docs/collections.md

 <a name="method-multiply"></a>
 #### `multiply()` {.collection-method}

-The `multiply` method creates multiple copies of all of the items the collection:
+The `multiply` method creates the specified number of copies of all items in the collection:

 ```php
 $users = collect([